Jbenisek/ZLOCK-ZHAINER/README.md

 A fast-paced 3D puzzle game where you drop falling chains into a grid and match 6 or more connected blocks of the same color to clear them.
 As you progress through levels, unlock new chain types including encrypted chains, glowing chains, and multi-colored chains.
 Charge up four unique character abilities to turn the tide when the grid gets full!

 ### **TUNNELS OF PRIVACY (Dungeon Crawler)** - `tunnels_of_privacy.html`
 A classic dungeon crawler RPG inspired by TI-99's "Tunnels of Doom".
 Take the same four heroes from the arcade game into a 10-level dungeon quest to find the king's scepter.
-Features D&D-style stats, turn-based combat, and roguelike exploration.
+Features D&D-style stats, turn-based combat, AI-powered NPC conversations, and multiplayer co-op!

 ### **Portal System - Seamless Game Integration**
 Both games share a unified save file system with **bidirectional hero progression**: